Africa Regional Research Program

 Continuous Grant Period: If applying for one continuous grant period, applicants can propose to conduct research either in one country for three to nine months, or in two or three countries for five to nine months total. *Applicants proposing more than one country must propose to stay in each country for at least one month.

 Flex Grant: The Flex option is available for scholars who require multiple visits to the host country or countries.
 Applicants should clearly indicate plans for Flex in their project statement, including a project timeline.
 Host institution letters of invitation should also confirm the timeline proposed.
+If applying for a Flex grant, the minimum grant length is 4 months and the maximum is 6 months.
+The minimum length of a grant segment is one month.
 See FLEX Description below for more information on FLEX scheduling.

-If you are interested in pursuing research in a country that is not on this list, please reach out to email@example.com to inquire if this may be possible.
+If you are interested in pursuing research in a country that does not offer an active U.S. Scholar award, please reach out to firstname.lastname@example.org to inquire if this may be possible.

 For each proposed country, applicants must arrange affiliation and include a letter of invitation from an African university.
 If the institution you are interested in working with is not an African university, please contact IIE before requesting a letter of invitation.